 This ensures that any grease or paint fumes burn off and won’t affect the food.
 Let the smoker cool off and wipe off any residue with a towel.
 Now you’re ready to start smoking.

 All vertical gas smokers are easy to assemble and easy to use.
-But the one we think has the best features is the Smoke Hollow 44241G2 44-Inch Vertical Propane Gas Smoker.
-We recommend it for beginners and intermediate smokers because of the cooking area and the fact that you don’t need to trim your ribs to smoke them.
+But the one we think has the best features and hence wins our choice for the best propane gas smoker is the Smoke Hollow 44241G2 44-Inch.
+We recommend it for beginners and intermediate smokers alike, because of the large cooking area, ease of use and the fact you don’t need to trim large cuts like ribs to fit them in and smoke them.